 |Students will participate in a decision-making process in a critical way.|

 The course aims to provide future Chief Financial Officers and management accountants with an advanced understanding of the underlying concepts and methods of management accounting and control.
-It examines the objectives of management control, the design of management control systems and the embedding of the management control function in the organization.
-It further develops the knowledge of cost and management accounting methods (e.g., process costing, job costing).
-It identifies and measures information to help managers to take different types of decisions (e.g., cost-volume-profit analysis, transfer pricing).
+It examines the objectives of management control, the design of management control systems, and the embedding of the management control function in the organization.
+It compares product costing methods (e.g., job costing) and period costing methods (e.g., cost-of-goods-sold method) using absorption costing and variable costing.
+It identifies and measures information to help managers to take different types of decisions (e.g., cost-volume-profit analysis).
 It examines the implementation of decisions through the planning process (e.g. planning and budgeting systems).
-It measures actual performance to control that plans are carried out appropriately (e.g., variance analysis).
-It explores the design of performance measurement and management systems (e.g., balanced scorecard) to clarify, communicate and manage an organization's objectives.
+It explores the design of performance measurement and management systems (e.g., balanced scorecard) to clarify, communicate, and manage an organization's objectives.

 - Describe the objective of management accounting and control and the role of the management accountant